 Sec.
 161.152.
 COMPLAINT PROCEDURES AND HEARINGS.
-Requires the commission to adopt the complaint procedures and hearings set forth in this subchapter.
-Authorizes the commission to adopt additional procedures not in conflict with this subchapter.
+Authorizes the commission to adopt the complaint procedures and hearings set forth in this subchapter.

 Sec.
 161.153.
-HEARINGS AND SETTLEMENT. (a) Authorizes the commission to hold a hearing on a sworn complaint and render a decision on a complaint or report of a violation as provided by this chapter and agree to the settlement of issues.
+HEARINGS AND SETTLEMENT. (a) Authorizes the commission to hold hearings, on its own motion adopted by an affirmative vote of at least six commission members or on a sworn complaint, and render decisions on complaints or reports of violations as provided by this chapter; and agree to the settlement of issues.

-(b) Prohibits the commission from considering a complaint or voting to investigate a matter outside the commission's jurisdiction or investigating any matter except in response to a sworn complaint.
+(b) Prohibits the commission from considering a complaint or voting to investigate a matter outside the commission's jurisdiction.